-For the spring menu, which will be launched on 16 April 2020, Jean-Georges Klein and Paul Stradner have devised a special menu with a 1920s theme.
+For the summer menu, which will be launched on 16 August 2020, Jean-Georges Klein and Paul Stradner have devised a special menu with a 1920s theme.
 The dishes are dedicated to the flavours of yesteryear, most notably the Perigord-style Bresse poulard with truffles, which has been recreated by the two chefs.

 As a homage to the great artist, Villa René Lalique will also unveil a work of art created from chocolate and pulled sugar in a pioneering collaboration between pastry chef Nicolas Multon, who received the 2019 “Passion Dessert” prize awarded by Guide Michelin, and Josiane Ruez, model maker and designer, who specializes in the lost-wax technique used in the crystal manufacture – a bold partnership between the worlds of crystal and gastronomy.